joelswenddal/README_Resume/Resume_JoelSwenddal.md

 &nbsp;
 ## PROFILE SUMMARY
 ---
 Entry-level software developer graduating with a BS (Computer Science) in Fall 2022.
 Proficient in a range of technologies for deploying full-stack applications in the Cloud.
-Familiar with all stages of the software development life-cycle and skilled at quickly acquiring knowledge needed to achieve project goals.
+Familiar with all stages of the software development life-cycle.
+Outcome-focused and skilled at quickly acquiring knowledge needed to achieve project goals.
 \
 &nbsp;